April 16th, 2020

 This bulletin gives you our latest advice on navigating the current public health crisis, with a focus on being sensitive to the pressures on healthcare professionals at this time.

-BHBIA guidance specific to MR with healthcare professionals:
+BHBIA guidance specific to MR with healthcare professionals (updated 16 April):

-Given the unprecedented strain on the time of healthcare professionals at present, members are asked to avoid non-essential contact and delay non-urgent contact with frontline healthcare professionals for market research purposes, via any medium, during this health emergency.
-(By ‘frontline’ we mean any HCP who may be directly or indirectly impacted by the crisis, such that they are under additional work pressure).
+Given the unprecedented strain on some healthcare professionals at present, members are asked to avoid contact with frontline HCPs for market research purposes, during this health emergency.
+By ‘frontline’ we mean HCPs such as intensive care or respiratory specialists, i.e. those under significant additional work pressure.

-With regard to non-HCPs, it would obviously be wise to consider any potential sensitivities/individual circumstances that might warrant a cautious approach.
+With regard to non-HCPs, it would obviously be wise to consider any potential sensitivities/individual circumstances and take a carefully considered approach.

 MR fieldwork can continue in these difficult times, however all partners in the MR chain must take an ethical and sensitive approach.
 We must adapt, be flexible and keep in close touch with what’s happening ‘on the ground’.

 - We strongly recommend that you review the BHBIA’s summary of recently presented data and experiences and the lessons that can be drawn from these in terms of practical applications: Carrying out healthcare MR in the UK during difficult times.